-While, getting into grad school, especially Ivy League grad schools, is highly competitive these days.
+While getting into grad school, especially Ivy League grad schools, is highly competitive these days.
 Selection committees look at a variety of factors when choosing between the huge numbers of qualified candidates who apply each year.
+We’ve discussed grad school requirements, so let’s talk about personal statements.

 Even if you have a great GPA, you’ll be competing against a larger number of other students with similar GPAs.
 So a strong personal statement is essential to help you stand out from the crowd.